Colchester is a City in the county of Essex.

 There are great places to visit near Colchester including some great towns, castles, woodlands, airports, historic buildings, cities, villages, country parks, shopping centres, parks and nature reserves.

-Airports to visit near Colchester include London Southend Airport, and London Stansted Airport.
+There are a several good airports in the Colchester area like London Southend Airport, and London Stansted Airport.

 There are a several good historic buildings in the Colchester area like Audley End House and Gardens, and Chelmsford Cathedral.

-Don't miss Thorndon Country Park's country parks if visiting the area around Colchester.
+Don't miss Chelmsford's cities if visiting the area around Colchester.

-The area close to Colchester boasts some of the best parks including Bedfords Park.
+The area close to Colchester boasts some of the best nature reserves including Bedfords Park.

 Colchester History